 The Govee app is simple to use and works as intended.
 While the downloadable App allows you to customize things like temperature units, notifications, alert settings, display units, etc., it has a simple, clean interface.
 When you open it up, you can see your data instantly without clicking through a bunch of menus.

 A feature that I like is the ability to see the data displayed in a chart.
 When you click on the sensor icon, it opens up a screen with a line graph for temperature and humidity.
 You can display it by the hour, day, week, month, or even year.
 When winter camping, I use this historical data to ensure that my furnace kicks on when necessary to keep the pipes from freezing.
 Govee will also store this information on the could for 20 days.
 You can also export up to two years’ worth of data stored on the unit.
-The App is available for all iOS devices and android devices and can be used with mobile phones and tablets.
+The App is available for all iOS devices and Android devices and can be used with mobile phones and tablets.

 The Govee is a super compact unit that you can place almost anywhere.
 It has a very convenient lanyard attached to it, which allows you to hang it from a coat hook, cabinet door, or even a pet crate.
 You can also just put it on any surface, and it will work.
 It’s easy to move around, so simply move the unit wherever you need to know the temperature.
 I actually placed it in my RV underbelly over the winter to monitor freezing temperatures.

-The unit uses batter power from 3 AAA batteries, which last a long time (Govee claims up to 500 days).
-My batteries still have a strong charge after 6 months of continuous use.
+The unit uses battery power from 3 AAA batteries, which last a long time (Govee claims up to 500 days).
+My batteries still have a strong charge after six months of continuous use.
 While some may prefer a plug-in unit (Govee sells these too), I like the removable battery option since it will still work, even if the power goes out.
 I also prefer replaceable batteries over a built-in rechargeable battery for applications like this.
 If the batteries are low, you can easily swap them out and have nearly a year of operation.
 The best part is that the battery levels are prominently displayed on the App, so you will know when to change them.

 You can pick this unit up for under $40.
 Govee frequently has discounts on Amazon that can save you even more.
 When compared to other options, the Govee is the best value.
 Other units are offered at a higher price range and require subscription fees or an annual plan.
 Govee provides access to the data without a monthly fee or limits on the type of information you can access.